How to Ferment Vegetables at Home: Complete Beginner's Guide

 - Use it as a seasoning in soups, salad dressings, marinades, or cocktails (a splash in a Bloody Mary adds punch)

-- Add to kombucha or shrubs for an extra layer of acidity and complexity (just remember the salt will carry through)
+- Add to kombucha or shrubs for an extra layer of acidity and complexity

 - Drink it straight as a probiotic shot—some people swear by a tablespoon of kraut juice for digestion